Welcome to the Forum. We choose a topic, and invite experts, but in the end, students and citizens have the last word.

 Part II: Students and Citizens

-A group of students and citizens will continue the discussion that Zack Kopplin started the previous week.
+A group of students and citizens will continue the discussion that Dr. Fiala started the previous week.
 Afterwards, the audience can ask questions and we will discuss.

-Remember to check the Shreveport Times for columns from Zack Kopplin, our students and citizens prior to each meeting.
+Remember to check the Shreveport Times for columns from Dr. Fiala, our students, and citizens prior to each meeting.

-We'd like to thank the Convocations Subcommittee, the Shreveport Times, and Centenary's Department of External Relations for all their support.
+We'd like to thank the Convocations Committee, the Shreveport Times, and Centenary's Department of Marketing & Communication for all of their support.